The Last Spritz

 Dior Sauvage Elixir

 When the first cold front rolls in and you reach for something heavier, Sauvage Elixir is the answer.
-It takes the already-great Sauvage DNA — that iconic lavender-ambroxan combination — and cranks the dial to eleven.
-Cinnamon, cardamom, and nutmeg hit first, followed by a deep licorice-and-amber base that turns into pure skin-warmth.
+It takes the already-great Sauvage DNA — that warm-spice-and-lavender backbone — and cranks the dial to eleven.
+Cinnamon, cardamom, and nutmeg hit first, followed by a deep licorice-amber-vetiver-patchouli-sandalwood base that turns into pure skin-warmth.
 This is a cold-weather machine dressed in designer clothes.

 The Elixir concentration is meant to be worn in 2–3 sprays maximum.
 It's that potent.
 Spray on pulse points and walk away — it will project aggressively for the first two hours, then settle into a magnetic close-to-skin presence that lasts all night.
 One spray on the chest, one on the neck.
 That's it.